 Gold of Mauritius – 40% abv

-In the glass: The Rum is a dark mahogany brown / red and the initial aromas fight to jump out of the glass.
+In the glass: The liquid is a dark mahogany brown / red and the initial aromas fight to jump out of the glass.
 Salted peanuts hit you in a big way along with chocolate and something that smells like sawdust!
-I would say that initially there is a bourbon like aroma to this Rum.
+I would say that initially there is a bourbon like aroma to it.
 Fresh figs, malt, cocoa beans and more of the salted peanuts round out the aromas.
-It has a really unique aroma, very inviting stuff, although it is not instantly Rum like.
+It has a really unique aroma, very inviting stuff, although it is not Rum like at all.

-In the mouth: There is an initial sweetness to the Rum alongside a peppery spice.
+In the mouth: There is an initial sweetness alongside a peppery spice.
 Instant nutty flavours are present, like a good quality chocolate bar with salted peanuts.
 There is also a heavy hit of coffee.
 Subsequent visits to the glass reveal chocolate pudding minus the chewiness, malted chocolate milkshake and freshly cracked black pepper.
-The chocolate and salted nuts play a big part in this Rum for me and alongside the salted peanuts there is something like freshly shelled hazelnuts.
-Strangely there is also a little bit of an Anejo Tequila taste to the Rum, maybe from the base Rums used.
+The chocolate and salted nuts play a big part in this liquid for me and alongside the salted peanuts there is something like freshly shelled hazelnuts.
+Strangely there is also a little bit of an Anejo Tequila taste to the it, maybe from the base Rums used.
 The finish is medium length and full of coffee, dark chocolate, those coffee beans coated in chocolate, and salted peanut butter.
-A very flavourful Rum.
+A very flavourful liquid, but not Rum like at all.

 For want of a better phrase, this stuff is a little bit bonkers.
 It tastes like no Rum that I have ever tried before.
-It is almost not instantly recognisable as a Rum given its aromas.
+It is not instantly recognisable as a Rum given its aromas and flavours.
 The chocolate I can only assume is as a result of the port residues in the barrels.
-Definitely a desert Rum as this will dominate your palate for a while in it’s silken salty chocolate goodness.
+Definitely a desert drink as this will dominate your palate for a while in it’s silken salty chocolate goodness and the sweetness will stick around.
 I often first try Rums in a daiquiri, but this one?
 Not a chance.
-I used this Rum in a Rum Old Fashioned with a dash of Black Walnut Bitters and it did the trick.
-It is massively easy to drink and so far out of my usual range of flavours that I have become rather fond of it.
-You can buy it in the UK from Cellar Door Drinks for just shy of £40.
-I would say that it has the ability to (when used by someone who knows what they’re doing) be the basis of some pretty unique cocktails, maybe a boozy milkshake alongside a coffee liqueur, though I enjoy it neat.
-If you have any experience of the Rum, I’d love to get your thoughts.
+I used this in a Rum Old Fashioned with a dash of Black Walnut Bitters and it did the trick.
+It is massively easy to drink and so far out of my usual range of flavours that I have become rather fond of it, but let’s not call it Rum.
+I would say that it has the ability to (when used by someone who knows what they’re doing) be the basis of some pretty unique cocktails, maybe a boozy milkshake alongside a coffee liqueur.
+Unrecognisable as a Rum which is a shame as that’s how it’s marketed, but I don’t mind the taste.

 © Steven James and Rum Diaries Blog 2015.
 Unauthorized use and/or duplication of this material, both written and photographic without the express and written permission from this blog/sites author and owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Steven James and Rum Diaries Blog with appropriate and specific direction to the original content.